 If you are a newly certified member or have been a member for several years, and wish to progress towards higher certification levels, you may wish to communicate this intention to the ICBOC registrar.

-You will then be able to obtain some information to establish a personal training plan, which will enable you to reach for the certification upgrade you are seeking.
+You will then be able to obtain some information so you can establish a personal training plan, which will enable you to reach for the certification upgrade or switch you are seeking.